-This new initiative with TUI Care Foundation will bring together tourists, tourism businesses and residents across Ayia Napa, Protaras and the wider Famagusta region of Cyprus to cut consumption of single-use plastic so that less enters the waste stream and finds its way to the marine environment.
+This initiative with TUI Care Foundation brings together tourists, tourism businesses and residents across Ayia Napa, Protaras and the wider Famagusta region of Cyprus to cut consumption of single-use plastic so that less enters the waste stream and finds its way to the marine environment.

 Why?
 The tourism industry is engaging with the issue of plastic pollution, which is a particular threat to ocean flora and fauna.
 Plastics make up 95% of sea and beach waste across the Mediterranean, and the Mediterranean Sea has one of the highest levels of plastic pollution in the world, exacerbated by water circulation patterns.